-All Maryland drivers are required to carry minimum auto liability coverage.
-Drivers may add additional coverage, or a lender may require additional insurance, but the minimum liability is required for all drivers.
+All Maryland drivers must carry minimum auto liability coverage.
+Drivers may add additional coverage, or a lender may require additional insurance, but the state of Maryland has a minimum liability requirement for all drivers.
+Our agency also provides additional insurance services for new customers in Maryland.

 - Bodily Injury: $30,000/person or $60,000/accident